 - Tinnitus.
 Taking melatonin can help diminish the symptoms of tinnitus, chiefly ringing in the ears, which can hinder your attempts to fall asleep.

-- Growth hormone levels.
-Your body naturally releases human growth hormone (HGH) while you are asleep, and using melatonin can help increase those growth hormone levels.
+- hormone levels.
+Your body naturally releases hormones associated with growth while you are asleep, and using melatonin can help increase those hormone levels.

 - Seasonal depression.
 It is estimated that as many as 20 percent of American grownups are effected by what’s known as the “winter blues,” more formally known as seasonal affective disorder (SAD), which apparently is related to changes in sleep cycles.
 By helping with your sleep cycles, melatonin can help decrease seasonal depression’s symptoms.